-Dynamic Power-Latency Trade-Off for Mobile Edge Computation Offloading in NOMA-based Networks
+Dynamic Power-Latency Tradeoff for Mobile Edge Computation Offloading in NOMA-Based Networks

-Nima Nouri, Student Member, IEEE, Ahmadreza Entezari, Student Member, IEEE, Jamshid Abouei, Senior Member, IEEE, Muhammad Jaseemuddin, Member, IEEE, Alagan Anpalagan, Senior Member, IEEE
+Nima Nouri, Student Member, IEEE, Ahmadreza Entezari, Student Member, IEEE, Jamshid Abouei[®], Senior Member, IEEE, Muhammad Jaseemuddin, Member, IEEE, and Alagan Anpalagan[®], Senior Member, IEEE

-Abstract-Mobile edge computing (MEC) has been recognized as an emerging technology that allows users to send the computation intensive tasks to the MEC server deployed at the macro base station.
-This process overcomes the limitations of mobile devices (MDs), instead of sending that data to a cloud server which is far away from MDs.
+Abstract-Mobile edge computing (MEC) has been recognized as an emerging technology that allows users to send the computation-intensive tasks to the MEC server deployed at the macro base station.
+This process overcomes the limitations of mobile devices (MDs), instead of sending the data to a cloud server which is far away from MDs.
 In addition, MEC results in decreasing the latency of cloud computing and improves the quality of service.
-In this paper, a MEC scenario in 5G networks is considered, in which several users request for computation service from the MEC server in the cell.
-We assume that users can access the radio spectrum by the non-orthogonal multiple access (NOMA) protocol and employ the queuing theory in the user side.
-The main goal is to minimize the total power consumption for computing by users with the stability condition of the buffer queue to investigate the power-latency trade-off, which the modeling of the system leads to a conditional stochastic optimization problem.
-In order to obtain an optimum solution, we employ the Lyapunov optimization method along with successive convex approximation (SCA).
-Extensive simulations are conducted to illustrate the advantages of the proposed algorithm in terms of powerlatency trade-off of the joint optimization of communication and computing resources and the superior performance over other benchmark schemes.
+In this article, an MEC scenario in the 5G networks is considered, in which several users request for computation service from the MEC server in the cell.
+We assume that users can access the radio spectrum by the nonorthogonal multiple access protocol and employ the queuing theory in the user side.
+The main goal is to minimize the total power consumption for computing by users with the stability condition of the buffer queue to investigate the power-latency tradeoff, which the modeling of the system leads to a conditional stochastic optimization problem.
+In order to obtain an optimum solution, we employ the Lyapunov optimization method along with successive convex approximation.
+Extensive simulations are conducted to illustrate the advantages of the proposed algorithm in terms of power-latency tradeoff of the joint optimization of communication and computing resources and the superior performance over other benchmark schemes.